 GARDENING for GROWTH- Working to support the wellbeing of individuals challenged by long term or severe mental health issues/illness and or acquired brain injury, depression or anxiety, individuals recovering from physical illness, carers who need respite, refugees or asylum seekers, homelessness, anyone who needs support towards confidence and self-esteem, time away from pressures, development of vocational skills and any other person who might benefit from horticultural therapy.
 All within an empathic safe space of community.

-We do so alongside many other agencies such as Social Precribers, Rethink, START, Harbour, Pathways, Giften Women etc. Self Referral is a route to HTT.
+We do so alongside many other agencies such as Social Prescribers, Rethink, START, Harbour, Pathways, Giften Women etc. Self Referral is a route to HTT.

 Download information leaflet here